Cheese is a delicious dairy food that offers a range of nutritional benefits.

 Should We Worry About Dairy Fats?

-Additionally, research shows that dairy fat in cheese appears to be beneficial for our health.
+Additionally, research shows that cheese appears to be neutral or beneficial for our health.

 - High to moderate quality evidence suggests that high-fat dairy products, including cheese, are associated with a favorable or neutral impact on cardiovascular events.